“I have some chicken on skewers left. Would you like one?” Marcel asked.

 This afternoon I had been convinced that the coast of Brazil had nothing to offer to me.
 Suddenly it had and we were going to stay to thoroughly enjoy it.
 Life is good.

-Kite World Wide organizes exclusive kitesurfing vacations to far-flung destinations, away from crowded lagoons and spots without wind.
+- Kite World Wide organizes exclusive kitesurfing vacations to far-flung destinations, away from crowded lagoons and spots without wind.
 On their list are kitesurfing beaches in, among other places, the Caribbean, Cape Verde, Morocco, Croatia and in Brazil (among which Tatajuba).
-For more information check out their website or follow them on Facebook.
+For more information follow them on Facebook.

 Edited to Add in 2017: the Pousada is no longer run by Marcel and Sandra but by Kite World Wide.